MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 1. **[Provide support contact for IT admins and users](#step-4-provide-support-information-for-it-admins-and-users)**: When admins or users encounter unknown issues or issues that can't be resolved using the documentation, they might reach for support.
 Providing support in such scenarios is helpful for healthy retention of users.
 1. **[Track app adoption and usage using analytics](#step-5-track-app-adoption-and-usage-using-analytics)**: Track your app adoption progress after the rollout and promptly resolve issues for the early adopters.
 Your CSM or account manager can engage with the customer's organization and its IT admins to track adoption and provide support.

-## Step 1: Perform internal enablement to support app adoption
+## Perform internal enablement to support app adoption

 Within your organization, you must streamline the app support and guidance programs.
 Internal readiness and enablement training programs helps to create good content, do targeted marketing, create an informed support team, and streamline the sales.
 All these activities and assets in turn ensure smooth app adoption journey for your customers.

 You must define a rollout process for your Teams app and ensure that:

 * Follow a standard rollout process for onboarding a new customer on the Teams app.
 For example, if you’re onboarding a customer on your SaaS application and that customer also uses Teams, consider Teams app onboarding as part of your standard onboarding.
 * Support professionals and CSMs are trained and familiar with the nuances of your app, its value proposition, features, configuration steps, and the rollout process.
-For more information, see [deployment guidance for admins](#step-2-help-admins-to-do-app-config-and-rollout-for-their-users).
+For more information, see [deployment guidance for admins](#perform-internal-enablement-to-support-app-adoption).

 ### App installation and configuration guide